 Figure 13.1 Analytical scheme for the analysis of NO_2^- in groundwater.
-The red arrows highlights the nitrogen in NO_2^- that becomes part of the azo dye.
+The red arrow highlights the nitrogen in NO_2^- that becomes part of the azo dye.

-There are many potential advantages to a kinetic method of analysis, perhaps the most important of which is the ability to use chemical reactions and systems that are slow to reach equilibrium.
-In this chapter we examine three techniques that rely on measurements made while the analytical system is under kinetic control: chemical kinetic techniques, in which we measure the rate of a chemical reaction; radiochemical techniques, in which we measure the decay of a radioactive element; and flow injection analysis, in which we inject the analyte into a continuously flowing carrier stream, where its mixes with and reacts with reagents in the stream under conditions controlled by the kinetic processes of convection and diffusion.
+There are many potential advantages to kinetic methods of analysis, perhaps the most important of which is the ability to use chemical reactions and systems that are slow to reach equilibrium.
+In this chapter we examine three techniques that rely on measurements made while the analytical system is under kinetic control: chemical kinetic techniques, in which we measure the rate of a chemical reaction; radiochemical techniques, in which we measure the decay of a radioactive element; and flow injection analysis, in which we inject the analyte into a continuously flowing carrier stream, where its mixing with and reaction with reagents in the stream are controlled by the kinetic processes of convection and diffusion.